GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part12.rst

     +# For description see the check_$lang_parallelize comment in gcc/Makefile.in.
     +check_tiny_parallelize = 10000

-To activate the changes to the Make-lang.in filem you need to run make again.
+To activate the changes to the Make-lang.in file you need to run make again.

 .. code-block:: shell